Resolution of singularities of an idealistic filtration in dimension 3 after Benito-Villamayor

 In \S 5.2, we give the description of the procedure of resolution of singularities, depending on the description of the singular locus.
 Since we are in the monomial case, we have $\mathrm{Sing}({\mathcal R}) \subset \{x = 0\} \cup \{y = 0\}$.
-The description of the singular locus restricted to $\{x = 0\}$, locally around $P$, is given as follows depending on the value of the invariant $\mathrm{H}$
+The description of the singular locus restricted to $\{x = 0\}$, locally around $P$, is given as follows according to the value of the invariant $\mathrm{H}$:

-That is to say, by looking at the invariant $H$, we can tell if the singular locus has dimension 1, where it is a nonsingular curve, or has dimension zero, where it is an isolated point.
+That is to say, by looking at the invariant $\mathrm{H}$, we can tell if the singular locus has dimension 1, where it is a nonsingular curve, or has dimension zero, where it is an isolated point.
 We have a similar description of the singular locus restricted to $\{y = 0\}$.